An Introduction to Flow Matching and Diffusion Models: Introduction

 All of these generative models generate objects by iteratively converting \themebf{noise} into \themebf{data}.
 This evolution from noise to data is facilitated by the simulation of \themebf{ordinary or stochastic differential equations (ODEs/SDEs)}.
 Flow matching and denoising diffusion models are a family of techniques that allow us to construct, train, and simulate, such ODEs/SDEs at large scale with deep neural networks.
 While these models are rather simple to implement, the technical nature of SDEs can make these models difficult to understand.
-In this course, our goal is to provide a self-contained introduction to the necessary mathematical toolbox regarding differential equations to enable you to systematically understand these models.
+In this course, we provide a self-contained introduction to the necessary mathematical toolbox regarding differential equations to enable you to systematically understand these models.
+We then explain step-by-step the modern stack of state-of-the-art image and video generators.
 Beyond being widely applicable, we believe that the theory behind flow and diffusion models is elegant in its own right.
 Therefore, most importantly, we hope that this course will be a lot of fun to you.

 \begin{remarkbox}[Additional Resources] While these lecture notes are self-contained, there are two additional resources that we encourage you to use: \begin{enumerate} \item \textbf{Lecture recordings:} These guide you through each section in a lecture format. \item \textbf{Labs:} These guide you in implementing your own diffusion model from scratch.
 We highly recommend that you ``get your hands dirty'' and code. \end{enumerate} You can find these on our course website: \url{https://diffusion.csail.mit.edu/}. \end{remarkbox}